techgeek68/DevOps/01. Course Syllabus/Syllabus.md

 ### Labs

 - **Lab 5.2.A Cluster Setup:** Set up a single node cluster with Minikube or kind.
 Then set up a multi node cluster (1 control plane + 2 workers) on separate VMs using kubeadm.
-Verify all nodes `Ready` with `kubectl get nodes`.
+Verify all nodes are `Ready` with `kubectl get nodes`.
 - **Lab 5.2.B Core Workloads:** Write and apply a Pod manifest; inspect with `kubectl describe`.
 Write a Deployment for the Flask image; apply; verify pods running.
 Scale to 3 replicas.
-Write a NodePort Service; access from browser.
+Write a NodePort Service; access from the browser.
 Update the image tag; observe rolling update; roll back with `kubectl rollout undo`.
 - **Lab 5.2.C Probes and Resource Limits *(NEW)*:** Add liveness (`/health` HTTP probe) and readiness probes to the Flask Deployment.
 Set resource requests and limits (`cpu: 100m/250m`, `memory: 128Mi/256Mi`).
 Kill the Flask process inside a pod and observe Kubernetes restart it automatically.
 - **Lab 5.2.D Config and Secrets:** Create a ConfigMap for Flask config; mount as env vars.
 Create a Secret for the DB password; reference in the Pod spec.
 Apply the Podman generated YAML from Lab 5.1.C directly with `kubectl apply`.
 - **Lab 5.2.E Ingress *(NEW)*:** Install the Nginx Ingress Controller in Minikube.
 Write an Ingress manifest routing `/api` to the Flask Service and `/` to a static site.
 Verify routing from the browser.